 WHAT HELPS TREAT PTSD?

-EMDR is a type of therapy that has been proven to help treat PTSD, complex PTSD, and a whole variety of other mental health concerns.
+Using the latest in neuroscience, I can help you heal from PTSD using EMDR, a type of therapy that has been proven to help treat PTSD, complex PTSD, and a whole variety of other mental health concerns.
 Please see more about my EMDR practice here.
 I use Cognitive Behavioral Therapy + mindfulness strategies to provide you with evidenced-based tools to help relieve your distress now so you can feel good again.
 I also incorporate IFS parts work and EMDR to help get to the roots of your pain and release buried emotions in a relaxed and gentle exploration of past trauma.

 Are you ready to start your healing journey?
 Let’s connect!